 You see, every child needs that place to feel like they can be themselves, have fun, and just…be a kid.
 If you aren’t meeting that emotional need in your child’s life, they will look for it elsewhere.
 So the overarching point of this article hinges on the premise that you are FIRST meeting the emotional needs of your child.

 As you can see, meeting your child’s emotional needs is a common theme around here.
 I truly believe that good parenting comes with the knowledge of how influential you are.
 Whether that influence is good or bad is completely up to you.
 And that doesn’t mean you need to be perfect, but mostly that you need to be moldable, self-reflective, and humble.
-It means that every parent, whatever your background, whatever hardships you’ve faced, has the choice to be a good parent.
+It means that every parent, whatever their background, whatever hardships they’ve faced, has the choice to be a good parent.
 Again, “good” doesn’t relate to perfect, but rather humility.

 For example, a parent who is able to apologize to their kids when they’ve wronged them is one of the most beneficial things you could do for them.
 It shows them not only that YOU aren’t perfect, but they also don’t have to be in this life.
 It shows them humility and that not always having the answers is normal in life.